 Under the provisions of Section 47-6-23 of the SDBCA, any shareholder of the Company may dissent from the proposed Reincorporation and be paid the "fair value" of that person's shares of the Company's Common Stock, Series A Preferred Stock and/or Series B Preferred Stock, as the case may be, by complying with the procedures set forth in Sections 47-6-23 through 47-6-50 of the SDBCA.
-Any shareholder who delivers written notice of dissent to the Company at or before the Meeting and who does not vote for approval of the Reincorporation at the Meeting has the right to receive the fair value of the person's shares if the Reincorporation is approved and the proposed Reincorporation is consummated.
+Any shareholder who delivers written notice of dissent to the Company at or before the Meeting and who does not vote for approval of the Reincorporation at the Reincorporation is approved and the proposed Reincorporation is consummated.
 A shareholder may not dissent as to less than all of the shares beneficially owned by him or her.